LyMarco/MusicKickstarter/iteration-03.review.md

  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

+ * (Goal) Clicking on suggestion places it in lyrics
+	  * Time constraint, was unable to complete it.

 ## Meeting Highlights

 Going into the next iteration, our main insights are: